james-kaddissi/universal_project_manager/README.md

 d. projects - lists the names of all projects with their relevant language/main/path info

 e. packages - lists the names of all added packages/modules

+upm delete <OPTIONAL_NAME> - deletes the current directory and removes from project list or deletes the name of the upm project supplied.